mddazure/azure-route-server-lab/README.md

 tunnel pre-shared key: `Routeserver2021`

 # Configure
-The BGP peering between ARS and the VPN Gateway in the Hub is controlled by the Branch-to-branch switch, in the portal this is under RouteServer - Configuration.
+The BGP peering between ARS and the VPN Gateway in the Hub is controlled by the Branch-to-branch switch; in the portal this is under RouteServer - Configuration.
 The lab deploys ARS with this switch enabled and no further configuration is needed.

-The CSR1000v NVA is up but it must still be configured.
+The CSR1000v NVA is up but it must still be configured:

-Obtain both public IP addresses of Branch1VPNGW in Cloud Shell:
+- Obtain both public IP addresses of Branch1VPNGW in Cloud Shell:

-`az network public-ip show -g ars-lab -n Branch1VPNGWPubIpV41 --query 'ipAddress'`

-`az network public-ip show -g ars-lab -n Branch1VPNGWPubIpV42 --query 'ipAddress'`
+      az network public-ip show -g ars-lab -n Branch1VPNGWPubIpV41 --query 'ipAddress' az network public-ip show -g ars-lab -n Branch1VPNGWPubIpV42 --query 'ipAddress'

-In below configuration, replace *Branch1VPNGWPubIpV41* and *Branch1VPNGWPubIpV42* with the first and second public IP addresses of Branch1VPNGW.
+- In below configuration, replace *Branch1VPNGWPubIpV41* and *Branch1VPNGWPubIpV42* with the first and second public IP addresses of Branch1VPNGW.

-Log in to the CSR1000v, preferably via the Serial Console in the portal as this does not rely on network connectivity in the VNET.
+- Log in to the CSR1000v, preferably via the Serial console in the portal, as this does not rely on network connectivity in the VNET.
+Serial console is under Support + troubleshooting the Virual Machine csr blade.

-Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.
+- Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.

-Paste in below configuration, one block at a time:
+- Paste in below configuration, one block at a time:

 ```
 crypto ikev2 proposal azure-proposal-connectionS1HubCSR